c0ded00d1e12/ecen224/_labs/doorbell.md

 ## Requirements
 Now that we know how to create a daemon, we can start working on our doorbell.
 Your doorbell should have the following features:

-1. The program should run on boot.
+1. Update your program to have the following behavior:

-2. When the program starts, it should show a welcome message on the screen.
+    - When the program starts, it should show a welcome message on the screen.

-3. When the center button is pressed, do the following in a thread:
+    - When the center button is pressed, do the following in a thread:

         - Your doorbell should take a picture and save it to your viewer folder.

         - Send your saved image to the web site.

-4. Change the display to show the message to let the user know that doorbell was rung (i.e. "Ding dong!").
+        - Change the display to show the message to let the user know that doorbell was rung (e.g., "Ding dong!").
 Make this message visible for 5 seconds and then change back to the initial welcome message.
-(This part will require threading)

-5. When the following sequence of buttons are pressed (Up-Up-Down), take the user to the file browser menu.
+2. When the following sequence of buttons are pressed (Up-Up-Down), take the user to the file browser menu.
 To go back to the original welcome message, the sequence (Left-Right-Left-Right) should be entered.
 The functionality inside the file viewer should have the following:

     - Up and down to select the files

     - Center button to show the selected file for two seconds

     - **NO STATUS BAR LOGIC IS NECESSARY**

+3. Create a service file in `/etc/systemd/system` named doorbell.service.
+Test the service by running `systemctl start doorbell.service` and make sure your program starts successfully.
+If you run `systemctl status doorbell.service`, you can see log messages from your program.

+4. Set the program to run on boot.
+Test it out by rebooting your Pi Z2W and making sure your program starts up.

 ## Submission

-### Compilation
-Since a large portion of this lab's grade depends on me successfully compiling your code, the following points must be adhered to to ensure consistency in the grading process.
-Any deviation in this will result in points off your grade:

-- The code in this lab will be compiled at the root of this lab repository (i.e. `doorbell-<your-github-username>`).
-It is your responsibility to ensure that `gcc` will work from this directory.
-- Your binary must output to a folder called `bin`.
-This folder will be marked to be ignored by `git`, meaning that I will not receive your final compiled binary to test, but rather your code which must compile successfully on my Pi Z2W.

-### Gitignore
-In this lab you are expected to ignore the following:

-- `.vscode` folders
-- the `bin` folder where your binary is generated

-### Normal Stuff
-- Complete all of the requirements.

 - Answer the questions in the `README.md`.

+- To pass off to a TA, demonstrate your doorbell running your program that fulfills all of the requirements outlined above.

-- To successfully submit your lab, you will need to follow the instructions in the [Lab Setup]({{ site.baseurl }}/lab-setup) page, especially the **Committing and Pushing Files** and **Tagging Submissions** section.
+- To successfully submit your lab, you will need to follow the instructions in the [Lab Setup]({{ site.baseurl }}/lab-setup) page, especially the **Committing and Pushing Files** section.

-- **MAKE SURE YOUR CODE FOLLOWS THE CODING STANDARD!** More info on how to set that up is available on the Coding Standard page.

 ## Explore More!

 - [What is systemd?](https://en.wikipedia.org/wiki/Systemd)
 - [systemd's website](https://systemd.io/)
 - [Creating a systemd Service](https://medium.com/@benmorel/creating-a-linux-service-with-systemd-611b5c8b91d6)